Healthy Tuna Noodle Casserole

 Recipe Notes & Tips:

-- Prep Your Pasta: Be sure to cook your whole wheat pasta until just al dente; overcooking can make the casserole mushy when baked.
+- Prep Your Pasta: Be sure to cook your pasta until just al dente; overcooking can make the casserole mushy when baked.

 - Whisk to Prevent Lumps: When adding milk and broth to the sautéed vegetables, whisk continuously to ensure a smooth, lump-free sauce.